Scheiber/musicMan/README.md

 # musicMan

 musicMan is a way to discover and receive information about recommended albums.
-Simply enter a genre or the word "random" to recieve an album.
+Simply enter a genre or the word "random" to receive an album name, artist, and genre.

 ## Usage